get-dx/backstage-plugin/README.md

 ## Components

-We export a few Dashboard pages, as well as the individual components that make up the dashboards so you can place those wherever you'd like.
+We export a few Dashboard pages, as well as the individual components that make up the dashboards so you can render them wherever you like.

+They can be rendered on both `Component` and `Group` entity pages.

 | Component                           | Description                                                           |
 | ----------------------------------- | --------------------------------------------------------------------- |